thejosht/shadowreliability/README.md

 The goal of ShadowReliability is to address that gap by building a second layer model that predicts failure risk from the behavior of the primary classifier.
 This allows the system to move beyond simple classification and toward reliability aware decision support.

+## Key Contribution

+The main contribution of this project is the addition of a shadow reliability layer on top of a standard text classifier.

+Rather than treating all predictions equally, the system estimates which predictions are more likely to fail.
+This makes the project more aligned with real world deployment concerns, where uncertainty and failure awareness matter in addition to raw accuracy.

 ## Live Demo

 Hugging Face demo: [ShadowReliability Demo](https://huggingface.co/spaces/thejosht/shadowreliability-demo)

+## App Demo

+The app demo allows a user to:

+- enter a healthcare request
+- view the predicted class
+- view the classifier confidence
+- view shadow model risk
+- inspect class probability breakdown
+- inspect feature importance and project summary metrics

 ## Problem Setting